 In the late 1990s and early 2000s open source was a vibrant, yet immature, market.
 It was shooting for the big time.

-Visiting the Open Source Open Society 2015 conference in Wellington this week was like watching someone else’s child who you knew as a smart but awkward teenager, grown into a smart, professional adult.
+Visiting the Open Source Open Society 2015 conference in Wellington this week was like watching someone else’s child who you knew as a smart but awkward teenager, grow into a smart, professional adult.

 Open source grew up.